NHAS/wag/README.md

 # Configuration file reference

-`Proxied`: Respect the `X-Forward-For` directive, must ensure that you are securing the X-Forward-For directive in your reverse proxy
+`Proxied`: Respect the `X-Forward-For` directive, must ensure that you are setting the `X-Forward-For` directive in your reverse proxy as wag relies on the client IP for authentication in the VPN tunnel
 `HelpMail`: The email address that is shown on the prompt page
 `Lockout`: Number of times a person can attempt mfa authentication before their account locks